Reference: How To Make Your Website Load Faster

-In essence, a dynamic website is capable of adapting its content to each visitor.
+In essence, a dynamic website can adapt its content to each visitor.
 RSS feeds, user restricted content, user logins, online calendars, reservation requests, in-stock inventory, and other features rely heavily on active (dynamic) communications with a database to ensure that the user has up-to-date information.
 Many modern websites utilize dynamic content.

 How Does Dynamic Content Affect My Website Load Speed?

-Dynamic content normally consists of several scripting files that calculate what a page's content should be then converting the final result into a static format so that it can be displayed.
-These calculations take time to produce the displayable static format, so they also increase your website load time.
-Decrease the number of calculations that your website needs to perform in order to speed up your website.
+Dynamic content consists of several scripting files that calculate a page's content and then convert the final result into a static format.
+These calculations take time to produce the displayable static format, increasing your website load time.
+Decrease the number of calculations that your website needs to perform to speed up your website.

-You can decrease the number of calculations your website needs to make by decreasing the number of plugins and the amount of content that your website displays on a single page.
+You can decrease the number of calculations your website needs to make by reducing the number of plugins and the amount of content your website displays on a single page.
 You can also improve subsequent website page loads by enabling server-side caching.

 Is There An Easy Way To Speed Up Database Driven Websites?

-The easiest way to speed up a database-driven website is to regularly repair and optimize its database.
+The easiest way to speed up a database-driven website is to repair and optimize its database regularly.
 Learn how

 Enrich Website Speeds With Cache